bgplab/bgplab/basic/2-multihomed/index.md

 ## Configuration Tasks

+* Start BGP routing process with AS number 65000
-Configure EBGP sessions using the following parameters:
+* Configure EBGP sessions using the following parameters:

 | Node | Neighbor | Neighbor IPv4 | Neighbor AS |
 |------|----------|--------------:|------------:|